scolon7251/Used_Cars/README.md

 # Used_Cars
-Jupyter Notebook of EDA and cleaning on publicly available used car dataset.
+Jupyter Notebook of EDA and cleaning on publicly available Ebay car sales data.